Pretend

 Seeing is believing.

 The viewer is the window into your project.
-This is where your selected media assets will be displayed for you to view.
+This is where your selected media assets from either the Library or Timeline will be displayed for you to view.

 Viewing Timelines